 Mint.com is the gold standard for online personal finance management software and I would highly recommend checking it out if you haven’t already signed up.
 An account on Mint.com is free, and it’s a great tool to have in your financial tool belt.
 Check out my full Mint.com review.

-I discovered Personal Capital last year after reading quite a bit about them on several other blogs.
-At first they were compared to Mint.com, and in some senses they are very similar to Mint.com.
-You can add all your bank, brokerage, loan and other accounts to their interface and track where your money is going.
+I discovered the Empower Personal Dashboard last year after reading quite a bit about them on several other blogs.
+At first, they were compared to Mint.com, and in some senses, they are very similar to Mint.com.
+You can add all your bank, brokerage, loan, and other accounts to their interface and track where your money is going.

-Where Personal Capital excels, however, is that it is more suited to people who are managing a number of investments in their portfolio.
-Where Mint.com’s investment tools are a bit sparse, Personal Capital is more aimed at users who do quite a bit of investing.
-They have some cool tools to show you how your investments are performing, tell you how your funds are allocated and give suggestions on how you can improve.
+Where Empower excels, however, is that it is more suited to people who are managing a number of investments in their portfolios.
+Where Mint.com’s investment tools are a bit sparse, Empower is more aimed at users who do quite a bit of investing.
+They have some cool tools to show you how your investments are performing, tell you how your funds are allocated, and give suggestions on how you can improve.

-If you want you can also get expert help for your financial situation, Personal Capital also offers financial advisors and asset management services as well – at a reasonable cost.
+If you want you can also get expert help for your financial situation, Empower also offers financial advisors and asset management services as well – at a reasonable cost.

-I’ve been using Personal Capital for several months now and I think they’re definitely going to be around for a long time.
-Check out my full Personal Capital review here.
+I’ve been using Empower for several months now and I think they’re definitely going to be around for a long time.
+Check out my full Empower review here.

 Get Your Finances In Order